exa-byte/CCTurtleRemoteController/README.md

 | a   | turn left                  |
 | d   | turn right                 |
 | del | stop (clear command queue) |

-**Known bugs**

-* when using the transaction-only state update method, there is a bug in the transaction code which desyncs the ui block world state from the servers' - a page reload fixes this temporarily; for now the default is fetching the complete state every second, but this is not very performant for larger states